 Fast forward 25 years.
 I am divorced.
 My children are now married.
 I run a publications firm but the dream is still unrelenting.
 I want to travel and write about what I see.
 So I created my Female Solo Trek blog.

-In the last three years, I have traveled solo to Czech Republic, Costa Rica, Croatia, Switzerland, Italy (four times) and the United Kingdom.
+In the last three years, I have traveled solo to the Czech Republic, Costa Rica, Croatia, Switzerland, Italy (four times) and the United Kingdom.
 There is such joy in traveling solo.
 I won’t say traveling alone because you are never really alone anywhere.
 On any street, avenue, or mountain path, you can always say hello and meet someone.
 Travelers are a friendly sort.
 They travel because they are curious.
 They yearn to envelop themselves in new habitats and cultures.
 And my greatest joy is meeting the cats and dogs in the countries where I travel.
 In my blogs, you will read about these fantastic animals, such as the street cats of Dubrovnik.

 So now dear readers please join me on my Female Solo Treks.
 I want to immerse you in the world that I am lucky to see whether from the peak of a mountaintop on the Amalfi Coast or deep in the olive grove outside Ostuni, Italy.
 And since I have been grounded since March 2020 due to the pandemic, you will see a lot of my own backyard!

-My favorite modern day poet is Mary Oliver.
-I follow her instructions for how to live a good life:
+My favorite modern-day poet is Mary Oliver.
+I follow her instructions on how to live a good life:

 “Instructions for living a life.